abdul-ali98/ECSE-223-Final-Project/README.md

 # ECSE-223-Final-Project
-This app was built with a group of 6 students including myself.
+This dektop app was built with a group of 6 students including myself.
 We implemented the app following restricted MVC pattern.
-Also, We have used Java, Junit framework, Gherkin, Umple, JavaFx and CSS.
+Also, We have used UML, BDD, Java, Junit, JavaFx and CSS.
+In the View and Controller, my contribution was in the Assignment tab where you can search, sort, and/or filter assignments at the same time.

+To run this app:

+1- Download the project
+2- Open terminal and build the project by running this command $./gradlew build (If you get permission denied) {
+$ chmod 700 gradlew. // set access permission to exectue read write }
+4- $$ ./gradlew run
+5- Have fun!!

 Project Overview
 <br /> ClimbSafe application is built for the small Himalayan country of Neptan.
 ClimbSafe must be